TejasS-5/Portfolio/README.md

 * Render
 * Railway

-For production,update your frontend API calls to use the deployed backend URL instead of the Vite development proxy...
+For production,update your frontend API calls to use the deployed backend URL instead of the Vite development proxy.

 ---